 - Threat Description: If the eNB does not send the UP IP policy, the MME cannot verify current UP IP policy is the same as the UP IP policy that the MME has stored, the attacker (e.g. source eNB) may force the system to accept a weaker UP IP policy (e.g. REQUIRED -> NOT NEEDED or none) than the system is allowed, or there may be case that source eNB is not upgraded to support UP IP feature thus UP IP policy from MME is lost, it will force the system into a lowered security level making the system easily attacked and/or compromised.

 - Threatened Asset: Sufficient processing capability, Mobility Management data.

+C.2.2.X AS algorithm selection and use

+Threat name: AS algorithm selection and use

+Threat Category: Tampering data, Information Disclosure, Denial of Service

+Threat Description: If AS does not use the highest priority algorithm to protect AS layer, i.e. RRC and PDCP, data on the AS layer risks being exposed and/or modified, or denial of service.

+Threatened Asset: Sufficient Processing Capacity, Mobility Management data

+C.2.2.Y Bidding down on X2-Handover

+Threat name: Bidding down on X2-Handover

+Threat Category: Tampering of Data, Information Disclosure, Denial of Service

+Threat Description: If the eNB does not send the UE EPS security capabilities, the MME cannot verify EPS security capabilities are the same as the UE security capabilities that the MME has stored, the attacker (e.g eNB) may force the system to accept a weaker security algorithm than the system is allowed, forcing the system into a lowered security level making the system easily attacked and/or compromised.

+Threatened Asset: Sufficient processing capability, Mobility Management data.

 C.2.3 Threats related to key reuse